webdevelopers-eu/z-template/README.md

 The list of callbacks is passed as a third argument to `zTemplate` function.

 The callback function is called with the following arguments:
-- `element`: The element that triggered the event.
+- `element`: The element that triggered the callback.
-- `detail`: The detail object passed to the event.
+- `detail`: The detail object.
 It contains two properties:
     - `data`: The data property holds the current value of the variables.
-    - `value`: The value property contains the value of the command that triggered the event.
+    - `value`: The value property contains the `VALUE` of the command.

 Syntax: